Quick Verdict

 Buy the countertop electric can opener for the most common use case, weekly cooking, limited grip strength, and a kitchen where a stable appliance station is easier to live with than a drawer routine.
 Buy the handheld electric can opener only when counter space is tight, the opener needs to travel, or the kitchen stays visually minimal.
 For a rare backup drawer, a manual opener still handles the job with less clutter.

-| Decision point | handheld electric can opener | countertop electric can opener |
+| Decision point | Handheld electric can opener | Countertop electric can opener |

 |---|---|---|